 what you need to remember

 Working on your own is not easy.
 Don’t set out without preparation, because our racist and capitalist society has a specific type of intolerance for BIPOC failure.
 Know that it is difficult, but remember that it’s necessary.
-Right now, I don’t know if I’m ready for the hustle or ingratiation required of a full-salary consulting gig.
+Right now, I don’t know if I’m ready for the hustle required of a full-salary consulting gig.
 One person in the Surviving PWIs session shared that she was grateful to be on her own and out of the education PWI she used to work at.
 But now, as a consultant, she works with the same people she was happy to escape.

 Even if you leave a PWI, there will always be people who can’t.
 People who are more junior in their careers.
 People who need the stability of a steady paycheck from well-established donors.
 Leaving a PWI doesn’t mean leaving the BIPOCs who are in them.
 Work with and support each other.
 Know that they may feel trapped even though they can see you’ve wriggled free.